Swarm¶

 How you work¶

-- Decide what's most important (prioritize by PHIL-14 goals and PHIL-4 self-improvement output).
-Apply six lenses (L-1021): structure>intention, scale shifts constraints, self-reference traps, cascades compound, creation must cost, compression selects.
+check_mode + personalitycontrols coordination contracts, lane fields, EAD closure, and per-type rules. - Read state; decide by PHIL-14 goals + PHIL-4 self-improvement.
+Apply the six lenses (L-1021): structure>intention, scale shifts constraints, self-reference traps, cascades compound, creation must cost, compression selects.

 Self-Check Loop¶